poise/citadel/README.md

 If you use knife-ec2 to start the instance, the hint file is already set for you.

+In Chef 13 and newer, this plugin is automatically enabled so you don't need to do anything.

 ## IAM Policy

 By default, your role will not be able to access any files in your private S3